frederic-perez/AmE-dictionary/data/dictionary.md

 __pat<sup>4</sup>__ _adj_ Having only superficial plausibility.
 __patch up__ _idiom_ :two::dart: To fix something quickly so it can be used until it's repaired properly or replaced.
 __pate__ _n_ :four::hammer: _The pate of a monk with a wet red tonsure._ _His grizzled pate shone like tan wax._ _A balding pate._
+__patent leather__ _n_ :astonished: Leather with a glossy varnished surface, used chiefly for shoes, belts, and handbags. _Don't step on my patent leather shoes._ :es: charol
 __patently__ :two::hammer: _Patently absurd._ _This is patently false._
 __pathcasting__
 __pathetic__